 Other varieties, such as ear and temporal artery thermometers, tend to be significantly larger and more cumbersome, but this shouldn't be an issue if you only want to use them at home.

 Thermometers can vary significantly in price, and the cost generally depends on which type of thermometer you choose.

 These usually cost between $5 and $15, with those at a lower price being more basic and potentially producing less accurate readings.

 You can find ear thermometers for as little as $10 and as much as $40.
 We recommend spending at least $20 to get one that gives an accurate reading, but more expensive models will have more bells and whistles.

-Temporal artery thermometers can get quite pricey.
-They start at about $20 for home use, but can cost over $100 for professional models.
+These thermometers can get quite pricey.
+They start at about $20 for home use, but they can cost over $100 for professional models.
 To get an accurate reading every time, you should look to spend a minimum of $30.

 We've found non-contact thermometers for as little as $15, but we recommend spending at least $20 to $30 on this variety to get a quality model.

 A. Most literature tells you that a normal body temperature is 98.6°F, but this can depend on how you take the temperature, the age of the person in question, what they've been doing and the time of day.
 As a rule, a body temperature of 100.4°F or higher is considered a fever.
 However, if the temperature is taken in the armpit, anything over 99.3°F may indicate a fever.